red6/pdfcompare/README.md

 PdfCompare uses the Apache PdfBox Library to read and write Pdfs.

 - The Two Pdfs to compare are opened with PdfBox.
-- A page from each Pdf is read and rendered into a BufferedImage at 300dpi.
+- A page from each Pdf is read and rendered into a BufferedImage by default at 300dpi.
 - A new empty BufferedImage is created to take the result of the comparison.
 It has the maximum size of the expected and the actual image.
 - When the comparison is finished, the new BufferedImage, which holds the result of the comparison, is kept in memory in a CompareResult object.
 Holding on to the CompareResult means, that the images are also kept in memory.
 If memory consumption is a problem, a CompareResultWithPageOverflow or a CompareResultWithMemoryOverflow can be used.
 Those classes store images to a temporary folder on disk, when certain thresholds are reached.
 - After all pages are compared, a new Pdf is created and the images are written page by page into the new Pdf.